Do you have Bipolar Disorder?

 Symptoms

-People with bipolar disorder may experience significant and noticeable changes in mood, with periods of apathy, anger, anxiety, euphoria, discontent, hopelessness, loss of interest, or pleasure in previous activities.
+People with bipolar disorder may experience?significant and noticeable changes in mood, with periods of apathy, anger, anxiety, euphoria, discontent, hopelessness, loss of interest, or pleasure in previous activities. ?

 Behavioural symptoms may include: feeling frustrated and/or irritable most of the day, being aggressive, undertaking risk-taking behaviours, crying and being impulsive, hyperactive, restless, with a high desire for sex, as well as thoughts of self-harm, death and suicide.